 This concept applies to the ads you see on T.V., Hollywood blockbusters, soaps, sitcoms or home movies of the family vacation.

-So the simple fact here is that whether you like it or not the viewer, when presented with moving pictures, enters the mindset that they are following a story and their attention will hold or stray solely based on your ability to tell that story.
+The simple fact here is that whether you like it or not the viewer, when presented with moving pictures, enters the mindset that they are following a story.

-The reality is that most people don’t have this “story-telling” mindset when they make a video for others to watch.
+The reality is that most people making home movies don’t have this “story-telling” mindset when they make a video for others to watch.

 The result of this approach is that they find themselves extremely restricted in the range of shots they have available for editing to present that event.